 Espiritu Santo is more famous for its paradise beaches but Efate does have its fair share too.

-We particularly loved Honeymoon Beach near Pango and if your visit falls on the weekend you should also try to visit Etmat Bay too.
-Eton Beach is a popular beach and is included on every Round Island Tour.
+We particularly loved Honeymoon Beach near Pango.
+Also, if your visit falls on the weekend you should also try to visit Etmat Bay.
+Furthermore, Eton Beach is a popular beach and is included on every Round Island Tour.
 However, if you visit in your own time, you can enjoy a less crowded version and maybe even get it to yourself!
 Its pristine white sand and blue waters are unmissable.

 Splash in the Blue Lagoon

 This is a really fun way to spend your time in Vanuatu.
-You can either have fun jumping off the rope swings and crashing into the water or it’s equally as enjoyable to take a dip in the beautiful blue waters and watch the locals show off their fine-tuned jumping skills!
-Entry is 500 Vt, there’s some small picnic benches and chairs to enjoy some snacks and if you have some snorkel gear and sea shoes, we’d recommend bringing them along too!
+You can either have fun jumping off the rope swings and crashing into the water.
+On the other hand, it’s equally as enjoyable to take a dip in the beautiful blue waters and watch the locals show off their fine-tuned jumping skills!
+Entry is 500 Vt ($5USD).
+Also, there’s some small picnic benches and chairs to enjoy some snacks.
+Additionally, if you have some snorkel gear and sea shoes, we’d recommend bringing them along too!

 Kava is the traditional drink had by most Ni-Vatus, which is supposed to make you feel very mellow and relaxed when you drink enough of it.
 We personally couldn’t bring ourselves to drink too many coconut ‘shells’ of it as it’s not the most delicious of drinks!
 All the same, it's part of the Vanuatu experience so try at least one!
 Kava bars are all over the island and easily found by a small light being shone onto the road outside.
 We drank at the Kava bar in Secret Garden, which was fun, as the owners were be able to teach us the history and how to drink their native drink like a local!